SuleymanDemirelKazakhstan/diploma-project-team-spirit/Reports/WEEK7.md

 # Dana
 * organized the meeting between members to discuss plans and tasks for the week
 # Gaukhar
-* prepared materials for the project, started authorization visualization
+* prepared materials for the project, started visualization for authorization